 The Everywhere List: Kensington Tours’ Top Travel Destinations for 2019

 The world is a pretty big place, and deciding where to go in the year ahead can be a daunting task.
 But fear not, traveler-to-be!
-Kensington Tours is here to help.
+Our tour company Kensington Tours is here to help.
 We tasked our skilled team of Destination Experts to select the best places to explore in 2019 and whittled down their selections into a handy list.
 Here, in no particular order, are your ten new favorite places:

 England’s Lake District